FAQs

 For children in Foster Care: Yes.
 Please email the following to [email protected]

-As soon as these come through, we can share links with the treatment team to access notes directly.
+• As soon as this is received, we can share links with the treatment team to access notes directly.
 These links will update automatically as notes are submitted—which makes life a whole lot easier!

 Back to Top